Updated: May 6, 2025

 Frequently Asked Questions about Moving to Lisbon:

-Yes, American expats can move to Portugal and you should, for the most part, have no problems with Portuguese immigration or the visa process if you fulfill the requirements.
+Yes, as an American expat, you can move to Portugal, and you should have no problems with Portuguese immigration or the visa process if you fulfill the requirements.

-You will, however, need to acquire a residency permit to move to Portugal (staying more than 90 days in a 180 day period.
+You will, however, need to acquire a residency permit to move to Portugal if you’re staying more than 90 days in a 180-day period.
 The Portugal Golden Visa is an excellent option, whereby you can secure residency for a qualifying investment in the country.
-If you do not want to make a significant investment in the country, then the best option is the D7 Portuguese Visa, whereby you will be able to stay in Portugal, so long as you can prove that you can sustain yourself throughout your stay in the country.
+If you do not want to make a significant investment in the country, then other options include the D7 Visa and Digital Nomad Visa.

 Moving to Lisbon as an American, you will need to secure a residency permit.
 There are several options to consider, such as the Golden Visa, D7 Visa, and Digital Nomad Visa.